So what made me fall in love with Liverpool’s rival city so much that I found it almost impossible to tear myself away?

 Hidden away behind Manchester’s busiest bus and tram terminal, the Portico Library sits, almost untouched by time.
 Set up in 1796, the library still holds the same 19th-century texts that it did when it first opened, including a selection of first editions.
 It’s a peaceful retreat back in time away from the hustle and bustle of the city center.

 There are many museums that are worthy of your time in Manchester, but my favorite has to be the Museum of Science & Industry.
-This place focusses on the industrial development of the city and houses the world’s first computer with a stored program and memory, developed in Manchester in 1948.
+This place focuses on the industrial development of the city and houses the world’s first computer with a stored program and memory, developed in Manchester in 1948.

 The Crystal Maze was a TV game show that captured the imagination of an entire generation of British kids in the 90s.
 Well, much to my delight, the game is back and now anyone can play!
 Work your way around the maze, using your skills to solve challenges and earn crystals along the way.
 Incredible fun and a great way to spend a few hours!

 From glossy designer stores to smaller, quirky independent shops, Manchester has it all and then some.
-Browse the beautiful Barton arcade, find something truly unique in Afflecks, treat yourself in the jewelry quarter, or stick to the familiar high street names that you’re used to.
+Browse the beautiful Barton arcade, find something truly unique in Afflecks, treat yourself to the jewelry quarter, or stick to the familiar high street names that you’re used to.
 If it’s raining, you might fancy staying undercover and visiting the shopping mecca that is the Trafford Centre, and if you’re up for going a bit further afield, grab yourself a bargain at designer shopping outlet Cheshire Oaks.

 I’m not really a huge football fan myself, but I couldn’t write a guide to Manchester without including at least one reference to a football (soccer to any of your overseas readers!) related tour!
-Arguably one of the world’s most iconic football stadiums, visitors can take a tour around Old Trafford – the home of Manchester United – gaining access to areas usually only reserved for players, and hearing the story of one of the world’s most popular football teams.
+Arguably one of the world’s most iconic football stadiums, visitors can take a tour around Old Trafford – the home of Manchester United – gaining access to areas usually only reserved for players and hearing the story of one of the world’s most popular football teams.

 This ‘gallery in the park’ was transformed beyond recognition in 2015 into the fantastic space you see today.
 Situated in the grounds of Whitworth Park, events take place both outdoors and indoors and showcase everything from historic pieces to more contemporary works.

-Home to one of the largest Chinese communities in Britain, the incredible, richly decorated Chinese archway, indicating the entrance to Chinatown, can be found just on the outskirts of the city centre.
+Home to one of the largest Chinese communities in Britain, the incredible, richly decorated Chinese archway, indicating the entrance to Chinatown, can be found just on the outskirts of the city center.
 This is the place to go if you have a craving for Chinese food and/or night-time karaoke!

 Manchester is surrounded by a maze of canals dating back to the Industrial Revolution.
-They were originally built to transport coal but now act as a pleasant way to spend a few hours cruising up and down the canals, seeing the sights of Manchester and learning about the fascinating history of this amazing Northern city.
+They were originally built to transport coal but now act as a pleasant way to spend a few hours cruising up and down the canals, seeing the sights of Manchester, and learning about the fascinating history of this amazing Northern city.

 Manchester has a wealth of restaurants and cafes covering pretty much every worldly cuisine you can imagine.